GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fedcm-updates/index.md

 **Chrome 110 (February 2023)**

-- On ID assertion endpoint, an IdP used to have to check if `Referer` header matches the origin of the client ID.
-Starting Chrome 110, we start sending an `Origin` header.
-IdPs should now check the same thing with  the `Origin` header instead of a `Referer` header.
+- For the ID assertion endpoint, IdPs need to check the `Origin` header (instead of the `Referer` header) to see if the value matches the origin of the client ID.
-- Cross-origin iframe support for FedCM is now available from Chrome 110.
+- Cross-origin iframe support for FedCM is now available.
 The embedder should specify the [Permissions-Policy](https://github.com/w3c/webappsec-permissions-policy/blob/main/permissions-policy-explainer.md#how-is-a-policy-specified)
   `identity-credentials-get` to allow FedCM API in the embedded cross-origin iframe.
 You can check out an [example](https://fedcm-top-frame.glitch.me/) of the cross-origin iframe.
-- A new Chrome flag `chrome://flags/#fedcm-without-third-party-cookies` is added since Chrome 110.
-This flag allows you to test FedCM functionality in Chrome by blocking third-party cookies.
-Learn more from [an instruction](/docs/privacy-sandbox/fedcm/#block-third-party-cookies).
+- Added a new Chrome flag `chrome://flags/#fedcm-without-third-party-cookies`.
+With this flag, you can test FedCM functionality in Chrome by blocking third-party cookies.
+Learn more from [the FedCM documentation](/docs/privacy-sandbox/fedcm/#block-third-party-cookies).

 **Chrome 108 (October 2022)**